dHughes97/dHughes97.github.io/pushnotes.md

 - Added forum for email box
 - Added php logic for sending email
 - Issue: The email did not send when I submitted a test.

+4:25pm
+- Fixed some syntax errors which would have been the cause
+- need to add css to forum
+- Issue: still not send email to me!